cayennes/kanji-colorize/README.markdown

 2. Download the [KanjiVG project](https://github.com/KanjiVG/kanjivg)
    and put it in the same directory as `kanji_colorize.py`.
 You could also just download the svg collection, and indicate the location with the appropriate command line option.
+If you're using a git clone, this is a submodule.
 3. Run `kanji_colorize.py`.  `kanji_colorize.py --help` will list
    available options so you can customize the results.
 If you want to save a set of options, you can create a shell script.